 - Preheat oven to 220°C. Line a baking tray with baking paper.

-- Combine mince, fetta, breadcrumbs, parsley, tomato paste and pecorino in a bowl and season.
+- Combine mince, fetta, breadcrumbs, parsley and tomato paste in a bowl and season.
 Roll tablespoons of mixture into balls.
 Place on the lined tray and spray with olive oil.
 Bake for 10 minutes then turn and add the tomatoes to the try and bake for a further 10 minutes, or until meatballs are cooked through.

 - Whilst meatballs are in the oven, cook the pasta according to the packet instructions.
 Just before draining the pasta, reserve 1/3 cup of cooking liquid (this helps the pesto stick to the pasta and makes a creamy sauce)